jfortunato/image-optimizer/README.md

 # Image Optimizer
-Optimize an entire directory of images and track the directory for any changes.
+Optimize an entire directory of images and track the directory for changes.

 ### Requirements
-- PHP 7 or later
+- PHP 7.3 or later
 - LINUX server
 - composer installed
 - npm installed

-### Prerequisites
+### Installation
 Clone the repo and navigate into it.
 ```
 git clone https://github.com/jfortunato/image-optimizer.git